Nahelam/B3Mod/README.md

 - If you use the Takedown camera or aftertouch, the slow motion will still happen during replay.
 - The same goes for signature Takedowns, the game will still pause during replay.
 - If you don't want the camera to move during a Takedown or a crash check the replay menu.
+- The replay input buffer capacity is currently set to 200KB, you can track its usage through the debug log.

 You can now unleash the cinematic potential of the game.